microsoft/botbuilder-tools/packages/Ludown/docs/commands.md

-    --verbose                                   [Optional] Get verbose messages from parser -s, --skip_header                           [Optional] Generate .lu file without the header comment --prefix                                    [Optional] append [ludown] prefix to all messages -h, --help                                  output usage information
+    --verbose                                   [Optional] Get verbose messages from parser -s, --skip_header                           [Optional] Generate .lu file without the header comment --prefix                                    [Optional] append [ludown] prefix to all messages --stdin                                     [Optional] Read input from stdin
+    --stdout                                    [Optional] Write output to stdout only.
+Specifying this option will not write any generated content to disk
+    -h, --help                                  output usage information

 ```